The Sky Was Especially Clear and Sunny That Day (Part 1)

 I used to be a believer in the Three-Self Church in China.
-When I first started participating in gatherings, the pastors would often say to us: “Brothers and sisters, it is recorded inthat: ‘For with the heart man believes to righteousness; and with the mouth confession is made to salvation’ (Rom 10:10).
-We’ve been justified due to our faith.
-Since we believe in , we have been saved.
-If we believed in any other, then we wouldn’t have been saved….”
-I held on to these words of the pastors.
-As a result, I ardently pursued and actively attended gatherings as I waited for the Lord to come and let me into the kingdom of heaven.
-Later on, as unlawful deeds kept occurring in , it made me feel fed up with the gatherings there.
-Among the pastors they were divided and partitioned, each trying to establish themselves at the top of the faction and set up independent kingdoms.
-The sermons from the pastors needed to obey the United Front Work Department (UFWD).
-The UFWD didn’t allow them to discuss the Book of Revelation out of fear that it would disturb popular sentiment, so the pastors didn’t preach it.
-The pastors would often preach about donation, saying that the more one donated then the more blessings they would receive from God….
-So when I saw that these were the circumstances in the church I felt quite bewildered: Why did the church change into this current form?
-Do the pastors not believe in the Lord?
-Why do they not follow the Lord’s word?
-Why do they not have a heart of reverence for the Lord?
-From that point on I no longer wanted to go to gatherings at the Three-Self Church, for I felt that they did not truly , that they were false shepherds who acted in the name of believing in God in order to obtain the hard-earned money from brothers and sisters.
+When I first started participating in gatherings, the pastors would often say to us, “Brothers and sisters, it is recorded in the Bible that, ‘For with the heart man believes to righteousness; and with the mouth confession is made to salvation’ (Romans 10:10).
+We’ve been justified due to our faith, and since we believe in Jesus, we have been saved.
+If we believed in anything else, then we wouldn’t be saved….”
+I kept these words spoken by the pastors always in mind.
+They spurred me on as I ardently engaged in pursuit and actively attended gatherings, waiting for the Lord to come and receive me into the kingdom of heaven.
+Later, a series of unlawful deeds were committed in the church, and as a result I began to weary of the gatherings there.
+Not only were the pastors divided amongst themselves, with each trying to establish themselves at the top and set up their own fiefdoms, but also the sermons given by the pastors were constrained to toe the line drawn by the United Front Work Department (UFWD).
+The UFWD didn’t allow our pastors to preach from the Book of Revelation out of fear that it would “incite disturbance among the people,” and so, they didn’t preach from the Book of Revelation.
+The pastors would often preach about donations, saying that the more one donated then the more blessings one would receive from God.
+Seeing the church in this condition, I felt bewildered: How had the church come to this?
+Did the pastors not believe in the Lord?
+Why did they not follow the Lord’s word?
+Why did they not have even the slightest reverence for the Lord?
+From that point on, I no longer wanted to go to gatherings at the Three-Self Church because I felt that they did not truly believe in God, and that they were false shepherds who pretended to believe in God in order to obtain the brothers and sisters’ hard-earned money.